lordaake/Gamehub-website/README.md

 1. Clone the repo:
 git clone https://github.com/lordaake/Gamehub-website.git

-2. Install the dependencies:
-npm install

 ## Running
-To run the app, use the following command: npm run start
+To access the Gamehub website, visit the [deployed](https://gamehub-87.netlify.app/) site.

 ## Contributing
 I welcome contributions to Gamehub.
 Feel free to open a pull request with your proposed changes or enhancements.